Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

     { name = "idna" },
     { name = "urllib3" },
 ]
+sdist = { url = "https://files.pythonhosted.org/.../requests-2.32.3.tar.gz", hash = "sha256:5536541773..." }
+wheels = [
+    { url = "https://files.pythonhosted.org/.../requests-2.32.3-py3-none-any.whl", hash = "sha256:70761cfe03..." },
+]
 ```

+Three things are recorded per package, and they map onto the three reasons the file exists. `version` is the exact release chosen. `dependencies` names what that release drags in, so the transitive graph is written down rather than rediscovered.
+And `sdist` and `wheels` name the downloadable artifacts with a digest for each, which is where the hash guarantee below comes from.
+The excerpt above is abbreviated: real URLs and digests are full length, and each artifact also carries its size.

 It is generated and maintained by uv (on `uv add`, `uv lock`, and `uv sync`).
 You never hand-edit it, and you always commit it.
 This division of labor is the key idea: `pyproject.toml` says what is acceptable, `uv.lock` says what was actually chosen.